deng-cy/deep_learning_topology_opt/heat/readme.md

 * Python 3.7
     * PyTorch 1.2.0

+> [!CAUTION]
+> Some users with COMSOL 6.0 or higher reported error when running the MPH file.
+(In MATLAB, it will report "calculation failed" and you can check "commandOut" variable to confirm it's a COMSOL error).
+I suggest using 5.4 or modify the model towards your needs instead of trying to replicate the results.

 ## Code

 * <strong>heat.m</strong>: MATLAB script to generate a COMSOL file, used to calculate charging time based on given density distribution